Guaranteed Recovery of Planted Cliques and Dense Subgraphs by Convex Relaxation: The Densest -Subgraph Problem

 where $\tilde E$ is the complement of the edge-set of $G$ given by $\tilde E:= (V\times V) - E - \{uu: u \in V\}$.
-That is, $\bar Y = - P_{\tilde E}(X)$, where $P_{\tilde E}$ is the orthogonal projection onto the set of matrices with support contained $\tilde E$ defined by
+That is, $\bar Y = - P_{\tilde E}(\bar X)$, where $P_{\tilde E}$ is the orthogonal projection onto the set of matrices with support contained $\tilde E$ defined by

 for all $M \in \R^{V\times V}$.
-The matrix $\bar Y$ can be thought of as a ``correction" for the entries of $\bar X$ indexed by nonedges of $G$; $\bar X + \bar Y$ is exactly the adjacency matrix of the subgraph of $G$ induced by $V'$ (including loops).
-Moreover, the density of $G(V')$ is equal to
+The matrix $\bar Y$ can be thought of as a correction for the entries of $\bar X$ indexed by nonedges of $G$.
+Indeed, $\bar X + \bar Y$ is exactly the adjacency matrix of the subgraph of $G$ induced by $V'$, with ones in diagonal entries indicating loops at each $v \in V'$: